Administrative Policies and Procedures Manual - Policy 7000: Budgets and Reserves

 2. Reporting and Review of Current Unrestricted Reserves

-Board of Regents' Policy 7.20 requires that all department responsible for Current Unrestricted funds categorize their reserves and submit categorization of reserves reports to their dean or director at the end of each fiscal year.
-The categorization of reserves reports can be completed using Banner, Eprint, and Hyperion and should include carry forward, reserves commitments,dedications, and net discretionary reserves for the fiscal year just started.
+RPM 7.20 ("Budgets and Fund Balances") requires that all departments responsible for Current Unrestricted funds categorize their reserves and submit categorization of reserves reports to their dean or director at the end of each fiscal year.
+The categorization of reserves reports can be completed using Categorization System Reports and should include carry forward, reserves commitments, dedications, and net discretionary reserves for the fiscal year just started.
 The definitions for committed, dedicated, and discretionary are as follows:

 Include reserves in this category if a formal, written commitment has been made for the funds.
 These are essentially costs the University would incur even if operations were discontinued.
 Examples include signed offer letters for start-up funds, documented cost share requirements, direct state appropriations for a special project, and institutional bond debt service payments.

 Include reserves in this category that have a clear, focused purpose with a documented description, and identify the entity or individual making the dedication.
-Dedicated items must be approved and signed off by the Chancellor of Health Sciences Center (HSC) or an executive vice president, vice president, or dean.
+Dedicated items must be approved and signed off by an executive vice president, vice president, or dean.
 Examples include a Facilities & Administrative reserve that has been dedicated by a dean to fund a lab renovation, a non-endowed gift amount that has been dedicated by a chair for faculty travel, and student paid course fees that are being accumulated and dedicated by a dean to fund the purchase of equipment.

 The remaining reserve after accounting for all committed and dedicated funds.